qinwang/gitlab-ce/doc/development/documentation/structure.md

 ## Use cases

 Describe one to three use cases for that feature.
-Give real life examples.
+Give real-life examples.

 ## Requirements